-One of the primary characteristics of used tires is their challenging management and recovery.
+One of the primary characteristics of end-of-life tires (ELTs) is their challenging management and recovery.

 The tires’ large specific volume makes their long-distance transport difficult, rendering their utilisation in treatment plants remote from the collection points unprofitable.